 - Foundations of Research.
 Students will learn about the principles of the research process, including research methodologies, statistical analysis, literature reviews, research problems and questions, and research critiques and evaluation.
 This is designed to prepare students for the advanced research projects they will be expected to complete as graduate students.

 Typical course work may include reading assignments, written papers and reports, individual and group projects, and presentations.
 At the master’s degree level, students should also be prepared to both analyze and conduct their own research projects.
 In fact, many programs include a capstone project, based on original field research, as a requirement for graduation.

 Graduates with a master’s degree in instructional design possess the knowledge and skills necessary to construct and evaluate school curriculums, continuing education, and workplace training programs.
 Their understanding of learning psychology, education administration, and multimedia platforms make them ideal candidates for positions as instructional coordinators, training and development managers, and human resources specialists, to name a few options.
 Despite the economic downturn, opportunities are favorable for instructional design graduates.

 According to the U.S. Bureau of Labor Statistics, demand for instructional coordinators is expected to increase by 20% from 2010 to 2020.
 This is faster than the average of 14% growth expected for jobs overall.
 Job opportunities for training and development managers are expected to increase by 15% over the same time period.
-In 2010, the median annual salary for instructional coordinators was $58,830.
+The median annual salary for instructional coordinators was $58,830.
 Those who worked for elementary and secondary schools earned the highest salaries at a median of $63,210.
 The median wage for training and development mangers was $89,170 that same year, with the majority of openings at private companies and enterprises.
 Please note, however, actual starting salaries and job opportunities can vary based on level of experience, education, location, the industry and type of employer, and the general economic climate.